vtex/shoreline/styleguides/admin/documentation/form/checkbox.md

 ### Multiple Checkboxes

 Oftentimes we need to render multiple checkboxes and store the checked values in an array.
-It can be easily done using our `useCheckboxState` hook, just pass the hook return object to the checkboxes `state` property.
+It can be easily done using our `useCheckboxState` hook, you just need to pass the hook return object to the checkboxes `state` property and define a `value` for each `Checkbox`.

 ```jsx
 import {